marcmengel/metacat/docs/ui.rst

 Password authentication
 .......................

 MetaCat gets user passwords from 2 sources: LDAP and MetaCat database.
-If configures, MetaCat will always present the password the user presented for authentication to LDAP.
+If configured, MetaCat will always present the password the user presented for authentication to LDAP.
 In addition, a user can have another password hashed and then stored in MetaCat database.